SunnySparks/To-Do-list/README.md

 ### Prerequisites
  A modern web browser (Chrome, Firefox, Safari, Microsoft Edge)

 ### Usage
+ Clone the project using `git clone https://github.com/SunnySparks/To-Do-list.git`.

+ Change directory `cd` into the just created from the project.

+ Run `npm install`.

- Clone the project using `git clone https://github.com/SunnySparks/To-Do-list.git` Open with your browser the `index.html` File and start adding your tasks
+ Open with your browser the `index.html` File and start adding your tasks

 ## Run tests
- Clone the project using `git clone https://github.com/SunnySparks/To-Do-list.git` Run `npx hint .` for html linters
+ Clone the project using `git clone https://github.com/SunnySparks/To-Do-list.git`.

+ Run `npx hint .` for html linters.

- Run `npx eslint .` for javascript linters
+ Run `npx eslint .` for javascript linters.

- Run `npx stylelint "**/*.{css,scss}"` for style linters
+ Run `npx stylelint "**/*.{css,scss}"` for style linters.

 ## Deployment
  Clone this repository in one of yours